 So why 6½ reasons for why Bishop rocks?
 That’s because this is about the real rock and the real rock stars (of a different sort) that make Bishop the best bouldering and one of the best rock climbing venues in the world.
 Whether you’re a seasoned pro or a beginner climber, Bishop is the perfect place to develop and hone your climbing skills.

 Here’s a concise list of places to go and people to talk to about improving or beginning your quest as a climber.
 Plus, as with most sports, climbing has a language of its own and I’ve included a short glossary of terms and a link to more.
-Finally, and you really don’t want to miss this if you’re a wanna-be rock star, The Fall Highball Craggin’ Classic returns to Bishop, November 4th – 6th.
+Finally, and you really don’t want to miss this if you’re a wanna-be rock star, The Fall Highball Craggin’ Classic returns to Bishop, the first weekend in November.